optimuscoprime/autoadapt/README.md

 Overview
 --------

-TODO
+As of November 2013, the NCBI Sequence Read Archive contains over three million gigabytes of publicly available DNA and RNA sequencing files.
+However, there is a wide variety of sequencing adaptors and primers which may be contaminating each file, and these sequences need to be removed before doing any further analysis.

+We developed a tool to automatically detect which adaptors and primers are present in a FASTQ file and remove those sequences from the file, as well as detecting the quality score encoding type used and removing low quality sequences.

 Install
 -------

 autoadapt needs special versions of FastQC and cutadapt to be installed.
 The install happens locally (inside the autoadapt/tools folder).
+Type:

 <pre>
 make install